 Below are some tips, online resources and top rated spots around North America that are here to help you during this unprecedented time.

-We recently hopped on a video chat with Jesse Hayman, VP of Jack.org, the well-respected Canadian mental health non-profit, to discuss mental health hacks to help us all through this time.
+Back in May, we hopped on a video chat with Jesse Hayman, VP of Jack.org, the well-respected Canadian mental health non-profit, to discuss mental health hacks to help us all through this time.
 Here is what he had to say:

 You work closely with mental health experts daily, what are a couple of things people should be doing for their mental health right now, if they can?